grumply/pure-project-skeleton/README.md

   $ nix-build -o frontend-result -A ghcjs.frontend
   ```

-Thanks
+## Thanks
----

-Thanks to [Will Fancher](https://github.com/elvishjerricco) for [reflex-project-skeleton](https://github.com/elvishjerricco/reflex-project-skeleton) which this project is based on.
+Thanks to [Will Fancher](https://github.com/elvishjerricco) for [reflex-project-skeleton](https://github.com/elvishjerricco/reflex-project-skeleton) on which this project is based.